MYCAMEL222/ArduinoBLE_MPTII_ThermalPrinters/README.md

 To run a test print:

+1. Make sure printer power is OFF.
+2. Hold down the form feed button.
+3. Press the power button to ON.
+4. Printer should automatically print a test page.

 Make sure printer power is OFF.
 Hold down the form feed button.
 Press the power button to ON.